MitraKumar/DayTimeServer/README.md

 # TCP Day-Time Server
-## A simple implementation of an TCP Day-Time Server using C.
+## A simple implementation of a TCP Day-Time Server using C.